NicolasRembert/Nematic-order-in-cellular-tissues-a-standardized-framework/README.md

 </p>

 The pipeline illustrates the full workflow used in this repository:
-1. Extraction of orientation fields from microscopy images
+1. Extraction of orientation fields from microscopy **square** images
 2. Computation of nematic order and defect detection, Quantification of defect dynamics
 3. Velocity-field analysis using PIV and quantification of cell flow around defects